Conflux-Chain/conflux-developer-site/README.md

 $ yarn
 ```

-**Note: the `yarn REINIT` command will clear any uncommitted changes under this
+**Note: the `yarn REINIT` command will run a shell script that clears any
-directory including all submodules in `docs` folder.
-It will set everything to
+uncommitted changes under this directory including all submodules in `docs`
-the same state as your `origin/master`.**
+folder.
+It will set everything to the same state as your `origin/master`.**

 ### Local Development